Fix: Error retrieving information from server [DF-DLA-15]

 If you’re not able to connect to a Wi-Fi network, make sure your mobile data connection is strong enough to support app downloads.
 This means checking that you have a good signal and that you’re not experiencing any network congestion.

-Sometimes this error happens when you try to download or update apps on Wi-Fi Network, using cellular data over WIFI is also a solution for this error.
+Sometimes, this error occurs when you try to download or update apps on a Wi-Fi network.
+Using cellular data instead of Wi-Fi may also provide a solution for this error.

 Once you’ve confirmed that your internet connection is strong, try downloading the app again.
 If the Play Store still won’t download or load apps, move on to the next troubleshooting step.

-Restarting your device can often help resolve download and update issues with the Play Store app.
-It shuts down all programs and starts them afresh; giving your device a reboot.
-Restarting is the best solution to fix temporary glitches in smartphones.
+Restarting your device can often help resolve downloading and updating issues with the Play Store app.
+It shuts down all programs and starts them afresh, giving your device a reboot.
+Restarting is the best solution for fixing temporary glitches in smartphones.
 To restart your Android device:

 1. First press and hold the Power button until the Power off or Restart options appear on your screen.